 - encourage rural tourism

-- help remove barriers to travel
+- working with community groups to help remove barriers to travel

-- encourage car-free and sustainable travel
+- encourage healthy, sustainable and accessible travel

 They also hold events and produce award-winning guides to train lines and local attractions.